AVP Student Success

 - The acquisition, without permission, of tests or other academic material belonging to a member of the University faculty or staff.

 - Any form of plagiarism, which includes, but is not limited to:

-- the use, by paraphrase or direct quotation, of the published or unpublished work of another person without full and clear acknowledgement; or
+- the use, by paraphrase or direct quotation, of the published or unpublished work of another person or entity (such as generative AI) without full and clear acknowledgement; or

 - the unacknowledged use of materials prepared by another person or agency engaged in the selling or distributing of term papers or other academic materials; or

 - submitting previously or simultaneously submitted work —in whole or in substantial part—from another course for academic credit in a second course, without prior and expressed consent of the instructor.

 - Completing assignments with prompt-based generative AI tools, e.g., ChatGPT, without permission from the instructor, and unless specifically allowed by the assignment as directed in the syllabi.
 Instructors reserve the right to request an explanation of any assignment response.
 Daemen University’s Position Statement and Guidance regarding Generative AI Tools can be found on Daemen University’s website.

 In an instance where there has been a violation of the principles of academic honesty, the instructor may choose to follow one or more of a number of possible alternatives including but not limited to: (1) automatic failure of the work; (2) automatic failure of the entire course; (3) recommending expulsion from the degree program; or (4) recommending expulsion from the University.
 The student may appeal the instructor’s determination in accordance with the Grade Appeal Procedure.